zhaodongsun/contrast-phys/readme.md

 ```
 python test.py with train_exp_num=1
 ```
 The predicted rPPG signals and ground truth PPG signals are saved in `./results/1/1`.
-You can use the function `hr_fft` in `utils_sig.py` to get heart rates.
+You can filter the rPPG signals by `butter_bandpass` function with lowcut=0.6 and highcut=4 and get heart rates by `hr_fft` function in `utils_sig.py`.

 ## Demo